 Social Impact Pitch Abstracts For Oral Presentation: Submission deadlines are August 31, 2016 (priority round review), and September 30, 2016 (second round review).
 Abstracts submitted by the first deadline are considered more favorably in the committee review since accepted presentations have ample time for continued program progression and evolution.
 The Social Impact Lab is an opportunity to present an idea, program, or organization to the audience and to an expert panel for mentoring, guidance, and advice.

 There are two categories of Social Impact Labs at the 2017 GHIC:

 - Early Stage (idea, program, or organization is less than 3 years old, and ideas in the brainstorming stage are also eligible); and

 - Established Stage (program or organization is 3-6 years old).

 A newer program (0-6 years old) that is within an established (7+ year old organization) qualifies for the Social Impact Lab category as well.
 Instructions and submission details can be seen at http://www.uniteforsight.org/conference/social-enterprise-pitch.

-"Innovative Initiatives" Information Sessions For Oral Presentation:Submission deadlines are July 15, 2016 (first round review), August 31, 2016 (second round review), and September 30, 2016 (third round review).
+"Innovative Initiatives" Information Sessions For Oral Presentation:Submission deadlines are August 31, 2016 (priority round review), and September 30, 2016 (second round review).
 In contrast to oral and poster abstracts and social impact pitches, which are merit-based and selective, the organizational information sessions are opportunities for organizations to discuss their products or services.
 The for-profit or non-profit organization application will be reviewed to determine if the organization provides products or services that may be of great interest to conference participants.
 Instructions and submission details can be seen at http://www.uniteforsight.org/conference/organization-presentations